loomnetwork/loom-sdk-documentation/docs/en/how-to-loom-js-webpack.md

 ---
 id: loom-js-webpack
-title: Set up loom-js with Webpack
+title: How to Set up loom-js with Webpack
-sidebar_label: Set up loom-js with Webpack
+sidebar_label: How to Set up loom-js with Webpack
 ---

 ## Purpose